Vision Transformers with Hierarchical Attention: Methodology

 \section{Methodology}

-In this section, we first provide a brief review of the vision transformer \cite{dosovitskiy2021image} in \secref{sec:review}.
+In this section, we first provide a brief review of vision transformers \cite{dosovitskiy2021image} in \secref{sec:review}.
 Then, we present the proposed H-MHSA and analyze its computational complexity in \secref{sec:attn}.
 Finally, we describe the configuration details of the proposed HAT-Net in \secref{sec:net}.